 St. Mark’s Square, Venice seduces you at every turn, as does the city itself.

-There’s that special light that falls so softly over the land and sea, and the waterways instead of streets, the incredible art and architecture and all those wonderful little restaurants you stumble upon everywhere … and that barely skims the surface.
+There’s that special light that falls so softly over the land and sea.
+And the waterways instead of streets.
+There’s all that incredible art and architecture.
+And all those wonderful little restaurants you stumble upon everywhere.
+And that barely skims the surface.

-Venice is a city for the senses and it all comes together in St. Mark’s Square, the Holy Grail of Venetian tourism.
+Venice, one of the best places to visit in Italy, is a city for the senses.
+And it all comes together in St. Mark’s Square, the Holy Grail of Venetian tourism.

-St. Mark’s Square has always been such an important place in Venice, that to this day it’s still the only Piazza in the entire city (all of the other squares are known as campos) and during the high tourist season (April through November) it can get obscenely crowded.
+St. Mark’s Square has always been an important place in Venice.
+To this day it’s still the only Piazza in the city (all of the other squares are known as campos).
+And during the high tourist season (April through November) the square can get obscenely crowded.

 Time Your Visit to St. Mark’s Square

-The first thing you need to do when planning a visit to Venice’s St. Mark’s Square is to consider the time of day.
+The first thing you need to do when planning a visit is to consider the time of day.
 Professional travel photographers love the special light in that hour before the sun rises, and the hour after it sets.
 Those are magic hours for them, and in the ethereal light of Venice it is even more so.

 So begin your visit to St. Mark’s early in the morning and enjoy yourself.
-Have an espresso, wander along the water’s edge and watch the changing light as the rising sun illuminates the basilica and other buildings.
-Being there early also lets you be at the front of the queues for the Basilica, Doges’ Palace and the Campanile.
+Have an espresso, wander along the water’s edge and watch the changing light as the rising sun illuminates the basilica.
+Being early also puts you be at the front of the queues for the Basilica, Doges’ Palace and the Campanile.

-(You can also go online and book a time (for one euro) to visit the Basilica on the Veneto Inside website.
-The issue there, though, is you need to know the exact day and time you will be at the Basilica and you’re only given a ten-minute window.)
+(You can also book a time (for one euro) to visit the Basilica on the Veneto Inside website.
+The issue there, though, is you need to know the exact day and time you will be at the Basilica.
+And you’re only given a ten-minute window.)

 Don’t Waste Time Standing on Lines

-If you didn’t get to the square in time to greet the morning sun, don’t waste your time standing on the long lines anytime before noon.
+If you didn’t get to the square early, don’t waste your time standing on the long lines anytime before noon.
 That’s the time all the tour groups come in and they go to the head of the line.
-Instead, wander around the rest of the Piazza San Marco, through the streets of Sestieri San Marco (the surrounding district), have a gelato and find a little restaurant for lunch.
+Instead, wander around the rest of the Piazza San Marco.
+Or walk around Sestieri San Marco (the surrounding district), have a gelato and find a little restaurant for lunch.
 Come back in mid-afternoon when the crowds have dissipated.